Katy600/CV/README.md

 - Rspec, Jasmine

 #### Institute of Education: (2007 – 2008)
 Primary PGCE with an Art Specialism in association with Quentin Blake.
-This involved a exploring illustration and presenting the final work in a gallery alongside
+It resulted in a final class project being displayed in a gallery.

 #### University of Sussex (1999-2002)
 Social Anthropology with Development studies BA 2:1